 But, if we talk about amateur and leisure badminton players, this could be one of, if not the most relevant cause of the injury.
-When we are getting into the intensity of the game and feel forceful and unbeatable we tend to go above and beyond.
-Because we want to discover what else could be done, right?
-So we will try slightly new things which were not practised but look and feel awesome.
-But while we are flying in the air we realize, we do not know how to land and no idea how to recover.
-We also do not want to lose so we will improvise the solutions which also could end positively, most times it is.
-That`s all about the trained mind and muscles movements.
+When we are getting into the intensity of the game and feel forceful and unbeatable we tend to go above and beyond unnecessarily.

 Find out more about the injury here: https://www.sportsinjuryclinic.net/sport-injuries/knee-pain/acute-knee-injuries/acl-sprain

-Stories shared on SBN Blog about injuries are for information only and those are a record of how did the author of the article get a specific injury.
+Stories shared on Mindset Blog about injuries are for information only and those are a record of how did the author of the article get a specific injury or avoided one.
 These posts cannot be used as a proposed treatment.
 Always follow what your Physio or Sports Doctor advising/prescribing to you.
 Sunrise Badminton Network assumes no responsibility or liability for any loss or damage suffered by the use or misuse of any of the information or content in the above post.

 #badminton #badmintonmindset #badmintonparents #badmintonface #sbnblog #gameface #badmintonmindsetfirst #badmintonplayer #badmintonclub #sunrisebadmintonnetwork #badmintonadults #badmintonspectators #badmintoninjuries #badmintonparadox #badmintontrust #badmintonscores #badmintonparent #badmintonpressure #badmintonfocus #badmintondeception #badmintondevelopment #thisgirlcan #badmintonwarrington